-- 1. Identifying and applying knowledge of phonemic, semantic, and syntactic variability between English and other languages - 2.
-Employing appropriate evidence-based practices to develop students' metacognitive skills in reading, including English learners (e.g., text coding, two-column notes) - 3.
-Utilizing knowledge of how oral language and an information-intensive environment impact reading and writing development - 4.
-Utilizing evidence-based practices for selecting literature and domain-specific print and digital text appropriate to students' age, interests, and reading proficiency - 5.
-Applying knowledge of the interdependence among the reading components and their effect upon reading as a process for all students - 6.
-Applying knowledge of the relationships among decoding, automatic word recognition, fluency, and comprehension - 7.
-Applying intentional, explicit, systematic, and sequential evidence-based practices for scaffolding the interconnection of each of the following: graphphonemics, syntax, semantics, pragmatics, vocabulary, schema, and text structures required for comprehension - 8.
-Applying knowledge of the distinguishing characteristics of students with reading difficulties, including students with dyslexia, and how they affect the integration of the components of reading instruction - 9.
-Engaging and supporting caregivers and families in evidence-based language and reading development activities for their children and adolescents - 10.
-Communicating (orally and in writing) the meaning of reading assessment data with students, caregivers and other teachers - 11.
-Understanding the role of informal and formal reading assessments, including documentation of results, to make instructional decisions to address individual student strengths and needs - 12.
-Triangulating documented data from appropriate informal and formal reading assessments to inform instruction to address individual student strengths and needs integrative and communicative system
+- 1. Identifying and applying knowledge of phonemic, semantic, and syntactic variability between English and other languages. - 2.
+Identifying and employing appropriate evidence-based practices to develop students' metacognitive skills in reading, including English learners (e.g., text coding, two-column notes). - 3.
+Utilizing knowledge of how oral language and an information-intensive environment impact reading and writing development. - 4.
+Utilizing evidence-based practices for selecting literature and domain-specific print and digital text appropriate to students' age, interests, and reading proficiency. - 5.
+Applying knowledge of the interdependence among the reading components and their effect upon reading as a process for all students. - 6.
+Applying knowledge of the relationships among decoding, automatic word recognition, fluency, and comprehension. - 7.
+Applying intentional, explicit, systematic, and sequential evidence-based practices for scaffolding the interconnection of each of the following: graphophonemics, syntax, semantics, pragmatics, vocabulary, schema, and text structures required for comprehension.

-Competency 8: The teacher candidate will acquire an understanding of language as a system that supports ELLs' acquisition of English by:
+- 8. Applying knowledge of the distinguishing characteristics of students with reading difficulties, including students with dyslexia, and how they affect the integration of the components of reading instruction. - 9.
+Engaging and supporting caregivers and families in evidence-based language and reading development activities for their children and adolescents. - 10.
+Communicating (orally and in writing) the meaning of reading assessment data with students, caregivers, and other teachers. - 11.
+Recognizing the role of informal and formal reading assessments, including documentation of results, to make instructional decisions to address individual student strengths and needs. - 12.
+Triangulating documented data from appropriate informal and formal reading assessments to inform instruction to address individual student strengths and needs.

-1. Demonstrating knowledge of the components of language and understanding of language as an Updated: Fall 2025
+Competency 9: The teacher candidate will acquire an understanding of language as a system that supports ELLs' acquisition of English by:

-- 2. Demonstrating knowledge of rhetorical and discourse structures as applied to second language and literacy learning - 3.
-Demonstrating proficiency in English and modeling for ELLs the use of appropriate forms of English for different purposes - 4.
-Identifying similarities and differences between English and other languages reflected in the ELL student population - 5.
-Applying knowledge of phonology, morphology, syntax, semantics, and pragmatics to support ELLs' development of listening, speaking, reading, and writing skills in English
+- 1. Demonstrating knowledge of the components of language and understanding of language as an integrative and communicative system. - 2.
+Demonstrating knowledge of rhetorical and discourse structures as applied to second language and literacy learning. - 3.
+Demonstrating proficiency in English and modeling for ELLs (English Language Learners) the use of appropriate forms of English for different purposes. - 4.
+Identifying similarities and differences between English and other languages reflected in the ELL (English Language Learners) student population. - 5.
+Applying knowledge of phonology, morphology, syntax, semantics, and pragmatics to support ELLs' development of listening, speaking, reading, and writing skills in English.